joegen/opalvoip-ptlib/ReadMe.txt

 --------------

-1. If you have not put ptlib it into your home directory (~/ptlib) then you will have to defined the environment variable PTLIBDIR to point to the correct directory.
+1. If you have not put ptlib it into your home directory (~/ptlib) then you will have to define the environment variable PTLIBDIR to point to the correct directory.

         Also make sure you have added the $PTLIBDIR/lib directory to your